javalite/site-content/src/activeweb/testing.md

 It is easy to describe a controller behavior in a `ControllerSpec`, making it easy to practice real TDD.

 ## DBControllerSpec - test controllers with DB connection

-`org.javalite.activeweb.DBCOntrollerSpec` class serves as a super class for controller tests requiring database connections.
+`org.javalite.activeweb.DBControllerSpec` class serves as a super class for controller tests requiring database connections.
 In effect, this class combines the logic of `ControllerSpec` and `DBSpec`.
 When it comes to naming convention of a controller to be tested, the functionality is identical that of `ControllerSpec`, but at the same time it will open a connection to DB before test and close after (will also roll back transaction)